nvidia-holoscan/holoscan-sdk/docs/holoscan_create_distributed_app.md

 }  // namespace holoscan
 ```

-where the first argument to `serialize` is a const reference to the type to be serialized and the return value is an {cpp:class}`~holoscan::expected` containing the number of bytes that were serialized.
-The `deserialize` method returns an {cpp:class}`~holoscan::expected` containing the deserialized object.
+where the first argument to `serialize` is a const reference to the type to be serialized and the return value is an {cpp:type}`~holoscan::expected` containing the number of bytes that were serialized.
+The `deserialize` method returns an {cpp:type}`~holoscan::expected` containing the deserialized object.
 The {cpp:class}`~holoscan::Endpoint` class is a base class representing the serialization endpoint (For distributed applications, the actual endpoint class used is {cpp:class}`~holoscan::UcxSerializationBuffer`).

 The helper functions `serialize_trivial_type` (`deserialize_trivial_type`) can be used to serialize (deserialize) any plain-old-data (POD) type.
 Specifically, POD types can be serialized by just copying `sizeof(Type)` bytes to/from the endpoint.
 The {cpp:func}`~holoscan::Endpoint::read_trivial_type` and `~holoscan::Endpoint::write_trivial_type` methods could be used directly instead.